origin-1/eslint-p/README.md

 ## Multithread Linting in ESLint

-ESLint is considering the possibility of integrating multithread linting as a built-in feature.
+ESLint has decided to integrate multithread linting as a built-in feature in an upcoming release.
-You can follow [the related proposal](https://github.com/eslint/rfcs/pull/129) for more information.
+You can follow [the related pull request](https://github.com/eslint/eslint/pull/19794) for more information.

 [npm badge]: https://img.shields.io/npm/v/eslint-p?logo=npm
 [npm URL]: https://www.npmjs.com/package/eslint-p